mrpeverill/cv_compare/README.md

 # cv_compare

-Compare lists of publications with DOIs
+Compare lists of publications with DOIs.
+Also reports duplicate DOIs.

 Currently only works with two arguments.
 Will take a url or file path.
 Searches DOI's for a manually coded list of preprint servers so those can be reported.